SidOfc/cani/README.md

 ## Latest changes

+### 28-07-2019 VERSION 0.5.8

+- Fix line overflow issue when terminal is too small for "widest" display
+- Allow titles to become slightly more compact again

 ### 28-07-2019 VERSION 0.5.7

 - Titles shown in `cani use` may take up to 50 characters if the terminal is wide enough.